Fostering the Development and Innovation in Society as a Global Leader of Advanced Materials

-The JX Advanced Metals Group pursues the development of niche top in line with next-generation trends, leveraging a robust R&D structure and elemental technologies cultivated over more than 100 years since our founding.
+The JX Advanced Metals Group develops niche top products that support the future, leveraging a robust R&D structure and elemental technologies cultivated over the 100 years since our founding.
 We also endeavor to identify new market needs based on strong relationships with customers.

 Schematic Diagram of Sputtering Target Adoption (Cross-Sectional View of Logic Semiconductor)